Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

 \paragraph{The introduction of an ADS is a policy intervention: macro-data and event-studies}

 One way to model the causal impacts of ADS is to view the introduction of the ADS itself as a policy intervention or ``program", considering the impacts on relevant downstream outcomes prior vs post the introduction of an ADS tool into practice.
 Often these studies use event-study pre-post designs on outcomes before and after the introduction of the ADS.
-Usually event study methods like difference-in-differences and synthetic control are particularly vulnerable to underlying statistical model assumptions, since they usually lack experimental randomness.

 An example of such a study is \citet{albright2019if}, which investigated the impacts of the introduction of ADS for pretrial risk assessment.